stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 for proofing that a value is present in a container, we define a lookup function that returns a `Nothing` in case the lookup fails.
 This decision has two consequences, one good, the other rather
-restricting: First, name resolutions mainly occurs by unification instead of by proof search, that is, Idris will evaluate the result of invoking `FindCol` with the current arguments, and it will then check, whether the result is a `Just`.
-This is both faster than inductive proof search, and it is not restricted by the default proof search limit: We can lookup names in very large lists of columns.
+restricting: First, name resolutions mainly occurs during unification instead of during proof search, that is, Idris will evaluate the result of invoking `FindCol` with the current arguments, and it will then run a very simple proof search to check whether the result is a `Just` or not.
+This is both faster than inductive proof search and it is not restricted by the default proof search limit: We can lookup names in very large lists of columns.